What we know about the Moderna Covid-19 vaccine - The Courier

-The Moderna coronavirus vaccine is the third jab to be rolled out in the UK.
+The Moderna coronavirus vaccine is set to be rolled out in England from Tuesday.

-It follows the rollout of the Pfizer and AstraZeneca vaccines, which began in December and January respectively.
+It comes after the first doses were delivered in Wales and Scotland last week and follows the rollout of the Pfizer and AstraZeneca vaccines, which began in December and January respectively.

+Adults in their late 40s in England are set to be offered a first dose of a coronavirus vaccine this week.

 Here’s what we know about the Moderna vaccine.